Home BlogA Complete Due Diligence Checklist: Template to Use in 2024

 Tips for due diligence checklist organization

-Efficient due diligence is crucial for the success of any business acquisition or merger, as research shows that between 70 and 90% of planned M&A deals fail, with poor due diligence being one of the common reasons.
+Robust due diligence is crucial for the success of any merger or acquisition, as research shows that between 70 and 90% of planned M&A deals fail, with poor due diligence being one of the common reasons.

 Here are a few tips to keep in mind to maximize the efficiency of your due diligence process: